dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

    3. _treasury tokens_ that are owned by the SNS governance canister which can be spent by the SNS community according to their needs, and
    4. _sale tokens_ which are owned by the SNS and sold in exchange for ICP tokens.
-      Initially, parts of the SNS sale tokens are sold in exchange for ICP tokens in an initial decentralization swap.
-If the sale is successful, the participants will receive SNS tokens in a basket of neurons.
+      Initially, parts of the SNS swap tokens are sold in exchange for ICP tokens in an initial decentralization swap.
+If the swap is successful, the participants will receive SNS tokens in a basket of neurons.
-      If not all of the sale tokens are sold in the initial sale, the rest of the sale tokens are reserved for future sales (separate from the treasury).
+      If not all of the swap tokens are sold in the initial swap, the rest of the swap tokens are reserved for future swaps (separate from the treasury).
-      Note that future sales are not yet designed, but having the tokens reserved makes SNSs forward compatible to such a feature if it is added in the future.
+      Note that future swap are not yet designed, but having the tokens reserved makes SNSs forward compatible to such a feature if it is added in the future.

 All developer and airdrop tokens are distributed to neurons.